piyushgangrade/horizontal-distance-binary-tree/README.md

 ![Binary Tree Example Image](/binary_tree_example_image.png)

-For example in the given tree, the distance betweem node 7 and 1 which are at same level is 2 (considering right child of node 2 and left child of node 3)
+For example in the given tree, the distance between node 7 and 1 which are at same level is 2 (considering right child of node 2 and left child of node 3)

 **Input Data:**